jajunk/LightHouseLinuxMasterMDFiles/01 - Introduction to Linux/Basic Linux Commands.md

 2. **Official User Guide** on Linux Mint's website².
 3. **Beginner's Guide for Linux** on Tecmint³.

-These resources should help you get comfortable with using the terminal in Linux Mint.
-If you have any specific commands or tasks you'd like to know more about, feel free to ask!

 Source: Conversation with Copilot, 7/20/2024
 - [(1) The beginner’s guide to using terminal on Linux Mint - FOSS Linux.](https://www.fosslinux.com/103546/the-beginners-guide-to-using-terminal-on-linux-mint.htm.)